 Erectile dysfunctions can have many causes and are effectively treated by medication.
-However, men, especially men with other risk factors like diabetes, excess body weight, family history, and other symptoms, should consider the possibility that problems “performing” may be an early sign of coronary artery disease.
+However, people, and especially men with other risk factors like diabetes, excess body weight, family history, and other symptoms, should consider the possibility that problems “performing” may be an early sign of coronary artery disease.

-One of the first symptoms of coronary heart disease is a different ED—endothelial dysfunction, which means the blood vessels cannot dilate properly.
+One of the first signs of coronary heart disease is a different ED, endothelial dysfunction, which means the blood vessels cannot dilate properly.
 It’s not uncommon for this effect to strike the erectile function of the penis first.
-By all means treat the symptom, but consider the possibility that heart disease might be the real culprit, not a flagging libido.
+By all means, treat the symptom, but consider the possibility that heart disease might be the real culprit, not a flagging libido.

 9. Feeling dizzy or lightheaded

-Feelings of dizziness and lightheadedness usually indicate a lack of oxygen flowing to the brain — a circumstance that could lead to stroke.
-If the brain doesn’t have enough oxygen flowing to it, the culprit could be a lack of blood-flow to the brain or diminished oxygenation of the blood.
+Feelings of dizziness and lightheadedness usually indicate a lack of oxygen flowing to the brain — a circumstance that could lead to a stroke.
+If the brain doesn’t have enough oxygen, the culprit could be a lack of blood-flow to the brain or diminished oxygenation of the blood.

 This could be a result of atherosclerosis, valve disorders, or heart failure.
-Dizziness when standing up is a common symptom of heart disease, since gravity pulls blood closer to the ground and the heart must work harder to pump it to the head than to the feet.
+Dizziness when standing up is a common symptom of heart disease and blood pressure issues since gravity pulls blood closer to the ground, and the heart must work harder to pump it to the head than to the feet.
 If the heart can’t work that hard, dizziness and lightheadedness are an early indication that something is wrong.

 10. Sleep apnea

 Sleep apnea is a condition in which your breathing stops and restarts intermittently during sleep.
 It is commonly associated with snoring, but not every case of sleep apnea coincides with snoring, and not everyone who snores has sleep apnea.
-Sleep apnea can be life-threatening if it causes a catastrophic loss of oxygen.
+Sleep apnea can be a damaging sleep condition, leading to prediabetes and possible heart disease.